ruby-amqp/march_hare/README.md

 ## Project Maturity

 March Hare is not a young project.
-Extracted from a platform that transports more than a terabyte of data over RabbitMQ every day, it has been around as an open source project since mid-2011 and has reached 2.0 in late 2013.
+Extracted from production systems, it has been around as an open source project since 2011.

 It is based on the RabbitMQ Java client, which is officially supported by the RabbitMQ team at [Pivotal](http://pivotal.io).